-- Pour the warm milk and cider into a second mixing bowl and sprinkle the yeast over it.
-Let sit for a couple of minutes to hydrate and dissolve the yeast.
-Add the melted butter (cooled slightly so it doesn't kill the yeast) and apple butter and whisk the liquids until smooth.
-The yeast should be a bit foamy by this point.
+- Pour the warm milk and cider into a second mixing bowl and stir in the yeast.
+Let the yeast prove for 5-10 minutes until foamy.
+Whisk in the melted butter (cooled slightly so it doesn't kill the yeast) and apple butter.

-- Pour the liquids into the dry ingredients and mix with a wooden spoon to form a shaggy dough.
-Turn onto a clean, floured counter and knead to form a smooth ball, 2-3 minutes.
+- Pour the yeast mixture into the dry ingredients and mix with a wooden spoon to form a shaggy dough.
+Turn onto a clean, lightly floured counter and knead to form a smooth ball, only 2-3 minutes.
 Add more flour if necessary until the dough is tacky but not sticky.

-- Gently ease the dough onto a clean and floured counter.
+- Gently ease the dough onto a clean surface, lightly dusted with flour.
 Roll into a thin rectangle, 18" wide and about 12" deep.

 - Brush about 2 tablespoons of the melted butter in a thin layer over the dough.
 Then, spread the apple butter to cover.
-Sprinkle the sugar on evenly over the apple butter, then dust on the cinnamon.
-Distribute the chopped pecans.
+Sprinkle the sugar on evenly over the apple butter, then dust on the cinnamon and distribute the chopped pecans.

-- Roll the dough away from you to form a long log.
-Cut the roll into 12 segments, ~1½" thick, using a bread knife.
+- Roll the long edge of the dough away from you to form a log.
+Cut the roll into 12 segments, ~1 1/2" thick, using a serrated knife.
 Apply as little pressure as possible and use a sawing motion to cut the roll without smashing it.

-- Grease a large 9 x 13" baking dish with butter.
+- Grease a large 9 x 13" baking dish with butter or line with parchment paper.
 Place the individual rolls into the baking dish, leaving space between each roll.
 Brush the tops of the rolls with the remaining 1 tbsp of melted butter and cover with plastic wrap.

 - Preheat the oven to 350 ºF and let the buns rise for 30 minutes while the oven preheats.
 They'll be ready when they have increased in size and are pressing against each other.

 - Bake for 36-40 minutes or until rolls are golden.
-Remove them from oven and let them cool for 15 minutes.
+Remove them from oven and let them cool for at least 15 minutes before frosting.

-- In a mixing bowl whisk together the cream cheese and melted butter until smooth.
-You can use a fork or electric beaters.
-Add the powdered sugar and vanilla extract and beat until smooth.
-Then whisk in the apple butter.
+- In a mixing bowl beat together the cream cheese and melted butter with electric beaters until smooth.
+Add the powdered sugar and vanilla extract and beat until smooth, then whisk in the apple butter.